gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 After installation, the key things that need to change are:

-1. protecting any calls to browser based APIs (if there are any)
+1. ensuring any calls to browser-based APIs still work (if there are any)

 1. converting routes into pages in the `/pages` directory